 The DBP Act, enacted in June 2020, imposes multiple new obligations on design practitioners and builders throughout the life of the building to ensure better compliance with the Building Code of Australia underpinned by higher quality design documentation.

 Consultation on the development of the supporting Regulation has highlighted a focus on ensuring that each step of construction is well-documented and compliant.
 To drive this the Regulation includes detailed requirements for “regulated designs” (and variations to them) at set points throughout the design and construction process.

 In addition, construction will not be able to commence until the building practitioner has obtained all regulated designs from the registered design practitioners and the necessary compliance declarations have been lodged.

 How the Institute is supporting you

-ConstructNSW have now also published new information covering how to prepare, who the laws apply to, how to get registered and much more.
-Additional content will be added by ConstructNSW as digital products are developed to support registration and lodgements.
+ConstructNSW have now also published information covering how to prepare, who the laws apply to, how to get registered and much more.
+Additional content continues to be added by ConstructNSW as digital products are developed to support registration and lodgements.